joeytwiddle/significant-white-space/README.md

   - Breaking a line up over multiple lines may introduce unwanted curlies if the later lines are indented.
 (However, indenting with 2 spaces in an otherwise 4-spaced file you can get away-with.)

   - You can still express short { ... } blocks on-one-line if you want to, but don't mix things up.
 Specifically, don't open a curly, continue for a while, then newline and indent.
+That curly will not be stripped, whilst the indent will cause a new one to be injected.

+  - Semicolon injection over multi-line comments is likely to get confused.
+(SWS's algorithm basically works one line at a time, with a lookahead for the indent of the next non-empty line.)

   - I have not thought about how one would declare a typedef struct.
 I suppose that might work fine.

-  - Semicolon injection over multi-line comments is likely to get confused.
-(SWS's algorithm basically works one line at a time, with a lookahead for the indent of the next non-empty line.)